Vlatko Čančar: Burgos (2018–2019)

-On 13 June 2018, Čančar signed a two-year deal with Spanish club San Pablo Burgos.
+On 13 March 2018, Čančar was loaned to the Spanish club San Pablo Burgos.

+On 13 June 2018, Čančar renewed his contract with the club for an additional two seasons.

-Denver Nuggets (2019–present)
+Denver Nuggets (2019–2025)

 On 22 June 2017, Čančar was selected with the 49th overall pick in the 2017 NBA draft by the Denver Nuggets.

-On 1 August 2019, Čančar signed his rookie contract with the Denver Nuggets.
+On 2 August 2019, Čančar signed his rookie contract with the Denver Nuggets.

 On 13 May 2021, Čančar scored a career-high 14 points off the bench in a 114–103 win over the Minnesota Timberwolves.

 On 3 January 2022, during a 89–103 loss to the Dallas Mavericks, Čančar suffered a right foot injury.
 Two days later, he was diagnosed with a fracture of his right fifth metatarsal.
 On 7 January, Čančar underwent surgery for the fracture and was ruled out for at least three months.

-On April 10, in the regular season finale Čančar returned to the Nuggets and played a season high 24 minutes in an overtime loss to the Los Angeles Lakers. Čančar recorded 2 points, 8 rebounds, and 4 assists in his last regular season game.
+On 10 April, in the regular season finale, Čančar returned to the Nuggets and played a season high 24 minutes in an overtime loss to the Los Angeles Lakers. Čančar recorded 2 points, 8 rebounds, and 4 assists in his last regular season game.

-On July 7, 2022, Čančar re-signed with the Nuggets on a three-year deal.
+On 7 July 2022, Čančar re-signed with the Nuggets on a three-year deal.

-On November 23rd, 2022, Čančar scored a career high 20 points, along with 4 rebounds, 5 assists and 3 blocks in an overtime win against the Oklahoma City Thunder.
+On 23 November 2022, Čančar scored a career high 20 points, along with 4 rebounds, 5 assists and 3 blocks in an overtime win against the Oklahoma City Thunder.

+In June 2023, Čančar won his first NBA championship when the Nuggets defeated the Miami Heat in the 2023 NBA Finals.
+During the season, he played in 60 games, almost 15 minutes per game, and scored approximately five points per game.
+In the five-game NBA Finals, he played for 29 seconds.

+On 9 July 2024, Čančar re-signed with the Nuggets.

+Olimpia Milano (2025)

+On July 17, 2025, Čančar signed with Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+On October 22, of the same year, Čančar and his team have a mutual agreement to terminate his contract.
+He only appeared in two EuroLeague games during the season, the result of a knee issue.